amritofficial88/IrisShield_Bio-Metric/README.md

 Example: For an individual with ID 007, session 1, and image 3, the filename should be `007_1_3`.

+## License

+This project is licensed under the MIT License - see the LICENSE file for complete details.

 ## Created on Final Year (B.Tech) By:
 - Amritangshu Dey
 - Biprajeet Sen